 Some people claim a recipe can be too easy.
 We think not.
-I don’t know about you, but we’re always in need of easy ideas…like this Baked Brie!
-There could not be an easier appetizer recipe, folks.
-But often, we forget about these simple entertaining tricks.
+I don’t know about you, but we’re always in need of simple ideas…like this Baked Brie recipe!
+There really could not be an easier appetizer.
+But often, we forget about these simple entertaining tricks!
 So here’s what you need to know about making a melty, delicious pile of brie.
 The great part?
 The toppings are versatile depending on your preferences, and you can make a beautiful platter with little effort.
 Here’s what to do!

 How to bake brie

 Making baked brie is so easy, you barely need a recipe.
 But we’re of the mindset that there’s nothing too simple to jot down as an idea for cooking inspiration.
 (Heck, we even wrote a book about simple recipes.)
 You can go to the recipe below for the full details, or just memorize this easy formula for how to bake brie:

 - Place the brie on a baking sheet or dish.

 - Bake for 15 minutes!
 To test whether it’s done, touch your finger in the middle of the brie.
 It should feel like it’s completely liquid in the center.

 Yes, that’s literally zero hands on time to bake brie!
 Then you’ll need a few minutes to dollop the cheese with toppings.
 Here’s what we like to use…